Trafficking in Cannabis

-- The defendant had knowledge that the marijuana was within the defendant’s presence.
+The defendant had knowledge that the marijuana was in the defendant’s presence.

 Constructive possession under Florida law means the cannabis is in a place over which the defendant has control, or in which the defendant has concealed it.
 Mere proximity is not sufficient to establish control over that controlled substance when it is not in a place over which the person has control.

 Possession of marijuana under Florida law may be joint, that is, two or more persons may jointly possess the marijuana, exercising control over it.
 In that case, each of those persons is considered to be in possession.
 If a person has exclusive possession of cannabis, knowledge of its presence may be inferred or assumed.
 If a person does not have exclusive possession, then knowledge of its presence may not be inferred or assumed.

 Knowledge of the Illicit Nature of the Substance

 Under Florida law “knowledge of the illicit nature” of marijuana is not an element of the criminal offense.
 Instead, the lack of knowledge of the illicit nature of the substance possessed is an affirmative defense.